 Privacy has become a major concern for many of us after reading about all the data breaches, hacking incidents, and rampant ransomware attacks.
 However, it’s not uncommon now to walk into a coffee shop and see dozens of people staring at laptop screens.
 Work doesn’t necessarily mean going to an office anymore.
 Therefore, if you use a Windows platform laptop, you need to know how to protect your privacy while connected to an unsecured Wi-Fi network.
+Hence, it is crucial to learn the steps on how to change network from public to private to be secured

 When you connect your computer either via Wi-Fi or Ethernet, Windows will ask you if this is a Public or Private network.
 A private network means your home or office.
 Public networks refer to airports, coffee shops, and other publicly accessible Wi-Fi hubs.